BrenaeB/Git-Practice/README.md

 ## A Few Fun Facts
 - I'm currently learning hot to speak German.
 - I have like to listen to The Delfonics when I'm working in my shed.
-- I secretly want to run a DND campaign.
+- I secretly want to run a DND campaign.git